DevGentil/DevGentil/README.md

 # About Me
-Hello!
-I'm Davi Gentil, I'm 22 years old and a Software Engineering student at Puc Minas.
-I'm a FullStack programmer and in the programming world I like to be called DevGentil.
-Focused on improving my development skills and seeking opportunities to apply my knowledge.
+At 22 years old, I am a FullStack developer with special emphasis on React, as well as proficiency in Node, JavaScript, Java and MySQL.
+I am currently studying Software Engineering at PUC Minas, continually improving my skills and knowledge in technology.

 ## My Stack: